Help if you're experiencing domestic violence or abuse

 What is domestic violence and abuse?

-Domestic abuse is any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between people aged 16 or over who are, or have been, intimate partners or family members.
+Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between people who are, or have been, intimate partners or family members.
 It can happen to anyone, regardless of age, gender or sexual orientation.

 Domestic abuse can include, but is not limited to: